rtCamp/Frappe-Manager/docs/commands/code.md

 ## `fm code`

-Open bench in VSCode.
+Open a bench in VSCode, attached to its running frappe container.

-Attaches VSCode to the bench container with recommended extensions and optional debugger support.
+Needs the bench up (--force-start starts it) and the VSCode 'code' CLI on PATH.
+An image-mode bench has no mounted workspace, so edits made here live only in that container and are lost on the next deploy or switch.

 **Usage**: